Check the progress of your pension and retirement savings

 Changes introduced in April 2015 give you complete freedom over how you can access your pension funds if you’re 55 or over and have a pension based on how much has been paid into your pot (such as a defined contribution, money purchase or cash balance schemes).

-So while your pension statements provide useful estimates of your likely retirement income based on you converting your pension pot into an annuity you have other options.
+So while your pension statements provide useful estimates of your likely retirement income based on you converting your pension pot into an annuity, you do have other options.

 Other sources of retirement income